ballerina-attic/module-ballerinax-azure.timeseries/src/azure.timeseries/tests/Ballerina.md

 3. Configure Azure time-series insights environment to grant access to the application.
 Refer [Documentation](https://docs.microsoft.com/en-us/azure/time-series-insights/time-series-insights-data-access)

+4. Ensure that the environment has events with property `tags.http.status_code` of type `Double`.

 ## Running Samples

 You can use the `test.bal` file to test all the connector actions by following the below steps: